The Attainable Greatness of Rebbetzin Batsheva Kanievsky

 They said that the greatness of their mother was that “she woke up at 6:00 a.m. together with her husband Rav CHaim Kanievsky and made him a cup of coffee.”

 My first reaction was WHAT?!
-Of all her spiritual accomplishments, of all the things she did as a mother to raise her children, all acts of kindness they saw her do for others, and all her prayers, the one thing that stood out most of all to her daughters was that she woke up early to make a cup of coffee for her husband?
+Of all her spiritual accomplishments, of all the things she did as a mother to raise her children, all the acts of kindness they saw her doing for others, and all her prayers, the one thing that stood out most of all to her daughters was that she woke up early to make a cup of coffee for her husband?

 I thought, well I get up at 5:00 a.m. as that is when my husband starts his day and I make him a hot cup of coffee as well.
 Am I attaining some level of spiritual greatness as Rebbetzin Kanievsky?!